jamu0075/Data-Mining---Video-Analysis/README.md

 ### Description:
 Our goal for this project was to see if we could modify a real-time object recognition algorithm (Darkflow/Tensorflow) to predict the next location of an object.
 We used a collection of ~14 million images to 'teach' the algorithm to recognize the most common objects in day to day life.
-A simple inital boost in speed was to scan the video every 30 frames rather than every frame, providing and instant 30x increase in speed.
-The bulk of the project is teaching the algorithm how objects move in a frame.
+Our other goal, and potentially more impactful, was to find a way to more reliably test object detection algorithms.
+If you are able to easily test for marginal improvements it becomes much easier to advance your algorithm.

 ### Questions:
+1. How can we test our algorithm for improvements?
+    * We want to be able to check for slight speed improvements on our algorithm so we mined YouTube videos to get clips.
+These clips are then distributed based on their frame differnces which allowed us to sample for a desired amount of movement. clips of a desired speed.
+As improvements are made you can easily sample from slightly faster clips.
 1. Is it even possible?
     * Can we actually predict the next location using machine learning tools.
 2. What is the benefit?